gmazzo/gradle-slack-plugin/README.md

 }
 ```

-By default, everytime a build fails a slack message will be sent to the channel you configured.
+By default, everytime a build fails a slack message will be sent to the channel you configured (set `ignoreFailures = true` to override it).
 If a build succeeds nothing happens.

 There are more optional fields that enable you to configure the slack integration: